 Scotland is home to some of the most incredible cycling the UK has to offer.
-We set out heading north from the beautiful surroundings of the northern Lake District and then on to the pretty village of Thornhill in Scotland before we take in the west coast of Scotland and also the beautiful islands of Arran, Mull and Skye before we reach the village of Durness, at the north western tip of mainland UK.
+We set out heading north from Cumbrian Carlisle 8 miles south of the border, and then on to the pretty village of Sanquhar in Scotland before we take in the west coast of Scotland and also the beautiful islands of Arran, Mull and Skye before we reach the village of Durness, at the north western tip of mainland UK.
 White sandy beaches and crystal clear waters abound, not to mention the abundant wildlife and sweeping vistas of the Scottish highlands make this tour a truly amazing experience.

-The tour runs from Saturday to Sunday with 7 days cycling.
-Covering a distance of around 515 miles, we climb around 10,000m/33,000ft and travel on five island ferries visiting three Hebridean islands on our adventure north.
+The tour runs from Friday (arrival day) to Saturday (departure day) with 7 days cycling.
+Covering a distance of around 489 miles, we climb around 10,000m/33,000ft and travel on five island ferries visiting three islands on our adventure north.
 It should be borne in mind that a reasonably fit cyclist will average around 10-12 miles per hour (including hills) and therefore we will be in the saddle each day for around 6-8 hours.

 The tour runs in much the same way as our LEJOG or Channel to the Med tour with the ‘magic van’ providing refreshments throughout the tour.
 Your bags will be transported for you each day and we will be having some fantastic lunches along with our famous ‘brew stops’ twice a day providing you with everything you need to keep you going – you certainly won’t go hungry!

 You are provided with detailed route notes and for those with Garmins we also have GPX files of the route (or you can hire a device from us with the route loaded on).
 Usually a tour guide cycles at the back of the group and there is a support vehicle on hand should you require assistance.
 We also carry a few spare bikes just in case you have any major mechanical problems.